What is Keystroke Logging?

 Protecting yourself from keystroke logging attacks is relatively straightforward if you follow these guidelines:

-- Eliminate passwords: The ONLY way to ensure the prevention of credential-based attacks is through eliminating passwords.
+- Eliminate passwords: The ONLY way to ensure the prevention of password-based attacks is through eliminating passwords.
 If there is no username and password for the keystroke logging software to record there is nothing for a hacker to steal and no way to gain access to accounts.
 Learn more about passwordless authentication today and keep your most critical applications secure.

 - Watch what you download: Always verify what you’re downloading is legitimate.
 Download software only from the developer’s website or through approved channels when on your company’s computer network.